atamarzban/dejframework/README.md

 - Auto-Converting Objects to JSON makes REST API Implementation easy.
 - Validate Data on a Request, a Model or anything else easily with Validation Rules.
 - Multi-Language Validation errors with string formatting.
+- Storing model instances to session easily with stateful models.
+- Easily interact with the session with the Session object.
+- Flash 1-request-only messages to the session.

 # Requirements
 - Apache2